 We review your Estimated Family Contribution (EFC) — that is, the ability of you and your family to contribute to your education, determined by the results of your FAFSA.
 The EFC is calculated by a formula established by the federal government.

 (Note: The EFC is only a benchmark.
-It is used by DePaul and by federal and state programs to determine the types of aid for which your student is eligible.
-Your own family's contribution to your student's education may be more or less than this amount.)
+It is used by DePaul and by federal and state programs to determine the types of aid for which you are eligible.
+Your own family’s contribution to your student’s education may be more or less than this amount.)

 At the same time, we estimate your educational costs according to your program of study, anticipated enrollment level and housing plans.
 The difference between your educational costs and your EFC is your financial need.

 The review and award process continues on a rolling basis throughout the academic year.
 If at any time you have any questions about your application or award status, please